sbski/a32nx/src/extra-backend/README.md

 It is not aimed at any specific use case or systems - it does not abstract the aircraft or its systems.
 This will be done in the actual modules.

-Helps new developers to get started with C++ WASM development in the FlyByWire Code base without an overwhelming incomprehensible framework.
+It helps new developers to get started with C++ WASM development in the FlyByWire Code base without an overwhelming incomprehensible framework.

 Continuously improve the framework to make it easier to use and more powerful